tstockwell/TermSatNet/README.md

 ## Preface

-I'm a retired computer programmer.
+I'm a retired, un-degreed, computer programmer.
 I have had a long-time interest in rewrite systems, and I use this repository for experimenting with rewriting and logic.
 I intended to someday build a new kind of template processor for rendering html.
 Instead, I have produced a logic system.